LeonSpors/pORM/README.md

 **pORM** is a performance-oriented, lightweight ORM mapper for .NET.
 It’s designed for developers who want a minimal and efficient way to map SQL query results to objects and perform CRUD operations without the overhead of a full-featured ORM.

+## Important Notes
+- ⚠️ **pORM is currently under heavy development**, and breaking changes may be introduced in future releases.
+- ⚠️ **The context-based mode is coming soon.** For now, please refer to the examples below, which focus on using the GlobalContext class.

 ## Features

 - **Lightweight & Minimal:** Focused on performance and simplicity.